White House Apologizes To British Government Over Trump Wiretapping Allegation

 Following the apology issued by the White House, Downing Street said it had received assurances from the U.S. government that the allegations will not be repeated.

-The U.S. National Security Agency works closely with its counterparts in the U.K., Canada, Australia and New Zealand, under an agreement informally termed the “Five Eyes” intelligence agreement or convention.
+The U.S. National Security Agency (NSA) works closely with its counterparts in the U.K., Canada, Australia and New Zealand, under an agreement informally termed the “Five Eyes” intelligence agreement or convention.
 But the British government insisted that the “Five Eyes” intelligence agreement does not allow participating countries to help their counterparts to circumvent national laws.

 “I would add as a matter of fact that under the ‘Five Eyes’ intelligence agreement, we cannot use each other’s capabilities to circumvent the law.
 It’s a situation that simply wouldn’t arise,” a spokesperson for the British government said.